- Women's Rights

 In addition to advocating for an increase in the minimum wage, Elizabeth will work to promote economic development opportunities in Prince William and Fauquier County, so that more residents will be able to work rewarding, high-paying jobs closer to home.
 Each day Elizabeth commutes more than 45 miles to work, due to the lack of high-paying jobs in Prince William and Fauquier that are competitive with the wages and opportunities of surrounding localities.
 Along with working to bring quality jobs to the district, Elizabeth will advocate for transportation options and instituting a flat fee for the area's EZ-Pass lanes, to make the lanes more affordable for commuters.

 One of Elizabeth's top priorities as Delegate would be protecting Virginia's many beautiful landmarks, natural spaces, and farmland areas.
-Elizabeth's grandparents were farmers, and this background gives her strong insight on the growing importance of protecting area farmland, and ensuring it will be there for generations to come by promoting agribusiness and agricultural opportunities in the 31st district, and supporting small family farms.
+Elizabeth's grandparents were farmers, which gives her strong insight on the growing importance of protecting area farmland.
+She will ensure that it will be there for generations to come by promoting agribusiness and agricultural opportunities in the 31st district, and supporting small family farms.

 Elizabeth will join the fight of reproductive freedom.
 She believes that women should be presented with choices.
 If women are ready to become parents, they should be supported, but if they are not, they should have support systems as well.
 As a social worker, Elizabeth has seen how many unloved children end up in foster care and adoption.
 Elizabeth believes that if women are presented with options and support systems those numbers could change and we will more happy families and more happy children.